What is a compliance dashboard?

 This table shows all cookies found.
 It states the name of the consent solution and the domain that set the cookie.
 The table also shows the category a cookie belongs to and a cookie description.
 The table also shows the “first discovery path“.
-The first discovery path is where the Cookie Information scanner saw the cookie the first time.
+The first discovery path is where the Cookie Information scanner saw the cookie for the first time.

-If you hover over some elements, you will see the icons represented on the screenshot above.
+If you hover over some elements, you will see the icons represented in the screenshot above.
 The symbol of three dots gives you an option of exporting the data in various file formats (.xlsx, CSV.).